Quantum GraviElectro Dynamics: Renormalisation of the

-The spin-connection has two other vacuum polarisation diagrams; a vierbein loop shown in Figure \ref{figvacpol2}-(a) and a ghost loop shown in Figure \ref{figvacpol2}-(b).
+The spin connection has two other vacuum polarisation diagrams; a vierbein loop shown in Figure \ref{figvacpol2}-(a) and a ghost loop shown in Figure \ref{figvacpol2}-(b).
 The calculations of both diagrams are very similar owing to their derivative couplings.
 A difference comes from scalar or vector propagators in loops.
-The Feynman rules provide the results as
+Calculations owing to the Feynman rules provide the results as

 A factor of one-half in the vierbein loop is due to the symmetric factor of two identical particles in the loop.
-Thus, the vacuum polarisation of boson loops fulfils current conservation after summing up two contributions, even though each of them does \emph{NOT}.
+Thus, the vacuum polarisation of boson loops fulfils current conservation non-trivially after summing up two contributions.
+This result encourages us to continue renormalisation calculations further.

-At last in the section, we provide a vacuum polarization of a vierbein field depicted in Figure \ref{figvacpol2}-(c).
+At last in current section, we provide a vacuum polarisation of a vierbein field depicted in Figure \ref{figvacpol2}-(c).
 After calculations following the Feynman rules, we obtain that

 where

 which fulfils the current conservation by itself.